Site map

 future approved plans.
 During this time, there have been occasional flurries of house building - some

-despite the conservation initiative of 1975 and the Preston Parish Neighbourhood Plan 2018/9 - 2031.
+place despite the Preston Parish Neighbourhood Plan 2018/9 - 2031.

-House building at Preston 1911 - 1925.
+Home building at Preston 1911 - 1925.

 The Inland Revenue survey of Preston (1909/10) brutally exposed the condition of many of its hovels